psychemedia/pentrich-uprising/notes/vf-vfinge-cues.md

 For the second attack, a toss up between William Cartwright's mill at Rawfolds, and Horsfall's mill in Marsden.

 They chose Cartwright's.
-This time, the Huddersfield men would meet at Dumb Steeple, not far from Hartshaead Moor services on the M62 today, then march on William Cartwright's water-powered Mill at Rawfolds.
+This time, the Huddersfield men would meet at Dumb Steeple, not far from Hartshead Moor services on the M62 today, then march on William Cartwright's water-powered Mill at Rawfolds.

 4
 GREAT ENOCH HE SHALL LEAD THE VAN,